-Outbound logistics refers to all the activities involved in shipping goods or materials out of a company’s facilities.
+Outbound logistics refers to all the activities involved in shipping goods or materials out of a company’s facilities, such as freight shipping.
 For example, if a company that manufactures products ships its finished goods to retailers and wholesalers, this activity would fall under outbound logistics.

 3. Reverse logistics